alejandro-guzman/continuum-td-vm/README.md

 ...
 ```

-Or, to open a port on the host
+Or, to open a port on the host.

 ```bash
 # Vagrantfile